datarevenue-berlin/code-challenge-2020/README.md

 The goal of this challenge is to implement a complete machine learning pipeline.
 This pipeline should build a proof of concept machine learning model and evaluate it on a test data set.

-An important part of the task is to explain the data set and the model to a fictional client.
+**An important part of this challenge is to assess and explain the model to a fictional client with limited statistical knowledge.
 So your evaluation should include some plots on how your model makes the predictions.
+Finally you need to give an essesment if it will make sense for the client to implement this model!**

 ### Challenge
 To put things into the right perspective consider the following fictional scenario:

 You are a AI Consultant at Data Revenue.
 One of our clients is a big online wine seller.
-After a successful strategic consulting we advice the client to optimize his portfolio by creating a rating predictor (predict points given to a wine) for his inventory.
-We receive a sample dataset (10k rows) from the client and will come back in a week to evaluate our model on a bigger data set that is only accessible from on-premise servers (>100k rows).
+After a successful strategic consulting we advice the client to optimize his portfolio by creating a **rating predictor (predict points given to a wine) for his inventory.** We receive a sample dataset (10k rows) from the client and will come back in a week to evaluate our model on a bigger data set that is only accessible from on-premise servers (>100k rows).

 The task is to show that a good prediction is possible and thereby make it less risky to implement a full production solution.
 Our mini pipeline should later be able to run on their on premise machine which has only docker and docker-compose installed.